National Animal Interest Alliance: Animal Enterprise Terrorism Act

 NAIA lobbied for passage of the Animal Enterprise Terrorism Act (AETA).
 It allows for special consideration of terrorism issues in the sentencing of animal rights activists.
 NAIA testified that radical environmental and animal rights groups increasingly dominate the mainstream animal welfare movement.
 NAIA said such groups have used “violence, intimidation, arson, theft, and other crimes against biomedical researchers, furriers, hunters, trappers, dog and cat breeders, livestock farmers, zoos, circuses, rodeos, exotic animal breeders, and related enterprises.”
 Such actions of radical animal rights activists have often been reported by the news media.

-In 2007, in an article on domestic terrorism, the Southern Poverty Law Center (SPLC) discussed a draft report of the US Department of Homeland Security, published by the Congressional Quarterly, which listed radical animal rights and environmental groups, such as the Animal Liberation Front, as "the only serious domestic terrorist threats."
+In 2007, in an article on domestic terrorism, the Southern Poverty Law Center (SPLC) discussed a draft report of the US Department of Homeland Security (DHS), published by the Congressional Quarterly, in which the DHS listed radical animal rights and environmental groups, such as the Animal Liberation Front, as "the only serious domestic terrorist threats."
 Its writers noted that such groups had done extensive property damage, but in the US they had not killed anyone.
+The SPLC article continues: "something that most definitely cannot be said of the white supremacists and others who people the American radical right.", which the DHS did not include.

 The ACLU opposed the AETA, on the grounds that the proposed law "criminalize(d) First Amendment activities such as demonstrations, leafleting, undercover investigations, and boycotts."